iredmail/iRedAPD/README_PLUGINS.md

 * `END-OF-MESSAGE` is used in Postfix setting `smtpd_end_of_data_restrictions`.

-# For plugins applied to LDAP backend
+# For plugins applied to OpenLDAP backend

 ## If plugin requires sender or recipient to be local account